Board of Directors

 Vance Gamble

-Before joining TruGreen, Vance laid a solid academic foundation, earning a Bachelor of Science in Business Administration with a major in Economics from Christian Brothers University in Memphis, TN, followed by an MBA from the University of Memphis.
+Before joining Varsity Spirit, Vance laid a solid academic foundation, earning a Bachelor of Science in Business Administration with a major in Economics from Christian Brothers University in Memphis, TN, followed by an MBA from the University of Memphis.
 Furthering his expertise, Vance obtained a Graduate Certificate in Data Analytics from the University of Illinois at Urbana-Champaign.
 He also holds a Senior Professional in Human Resources (SPHR) certification from the HR Certification Institute (HRCI).

 Vance's involvement extends into the Memphis community, serving as a board member for OutMemphis and volunteering with the Christian Brothers University School of Business Alumni Advisor Council.
 A lover of the outdoors, Vance enjoys exploring Memphis's parks and event venues, embracing the city's vibrant and rich culture.